 1. Conduct targeted research with a global focus

-The first element of your marketing plan has to be research.
+The first element of your marketing plan has to research.
 Specifically, you need to answer the question “who is your audience?”

 Also, you want to be specific with your answer.
 Gather names, websites, and contact information for individual people.
 Focus especially on your biggest fans, partners, or friendly media.
 You can store the information you gather into a database or CRM system to track outreach.
 If you prefer a simpler method, however, just make a list and keep notes.